Mean Time Between Failure (MTBF) Calculation, Explained

 Enhances Quality

-When breakdowns and disruptions occur less frequently, machines will maintain optimal performance levels longer, leading to a consistent production output, less manufacturing errors and stability across business procedures.
+When breakdowns and disruptions occur less frequently, machines will maintain optimal performance levels longer, leading to a consistent production output, less manufacturing process errors and stability across business procedures.

 Creates Workplace Safety

 By reducing the likelihood of unanticipated equipment failures, there is a risk reduction of accidents caused by malfunctioning equipment.
-And with less emergency maintenance needs, you’re limiting the actual time maintenance workers need to spend in potentially dangerous work environments repairing broken parts.
+And with less emergency maintenance needs, you’re limiting the total time maintenance workers need to spend in potentially dangerous work environments repairing broken parts.

 Makes Purchasing Decisions Easier